Ignixa.FhirPath

 Architecture

-The FHIRPath engine uses a three-stage pipeline:
+The FHIRPath engine uses a visitor pattern architecture with compile-time optimization:

 Components